-It can be done using medicines to put you into a deep sleep (under general anesthesia).
+It can be done using medicines to put you into a deep sleep (general anesthesia).

-Or it may be done by numbing the area (using local anesthesia) and giving you medicine
+Or it may be done by numbing the area (local anesthesia) and giving you medicine by

-Many women can go home on the day of surgery.
+Many people can go home on the day of surgery.

 Generally, breast augmentation surgery follows this process: